 Be gentle about it.
 You’ll want to hug the dog, pick it up, and tug a little at its tail.
 It is also a good idea to take the dog into the yard, command them to sit, and then you should run around erratically –laughing, talking loudly, and waving your arms.

-The goal here it to desensitize your dog to the behaviors they are likely to see with the kids.
-If during the tail-pulling and hugging your dog gets a little frightened then immediately stop, provide a treat and some praise, and wait until later to try again.
+The goal here is to desensitize your dog to the behaviors they are likely to see with the kids.
+If your dog gets a little frightened during the tail-pulling and hugging, then immediately stop, provide a treat and some praise, and wait until later to try again.

 If your dog shows no signs of improvement, you’ll want to know this so that you can keep them away from the kids.